guilhermemvo/garden/docs/reference/module-template-config.md

 ---
 order: 43
-title: Bundle Template Configuration
+title: Module Template Configuration
 ---

-# Bundle Template Configuration Reference
+# Module Template Configuration Reference

-Below is the schema reference for `BundleTemplate` configuration files.
-To learn more about bundles and bundle templates, see the [Bundles guide](../using-garden/bundles.md).
+Below is the schema reference for `ModuleTemplate` configuration files.
+To learn more about module templates, see the [Module Templates guide](../using-garden/module-templates.md).

 The reference is divided into two sections:
 * [YAML Schema](#yaml-schema) contains the config YAML schema
 * [Configuration keys](#configuration-keys) describes each individual schema key for the configuration files.

-Also check out the [Bundle reference](./bundle-config.md).
+Also check out the [`templated` module type reference](./module-types/templated.md).

 ## YAML Schema